MGabr/evaluate-glint-word2vec/README.md

 https://github.com/MGabr/glint-word2vec.
 These will have to be specified as ``--jars`` and ``--py-files`` options of ``spark-submit``.

-``train_word2vec.py`` can then be used to train a Glint or standard Spark ML model and ``evaluate_word2vec.py`` to evaluate and visualize word analogies using a model.
+``train_word2vec.py`` can then be used to train a Glint, Gensim or standard Spark ML model and ``evaluate_word2vec.py`` to evaluate and visualize word analogies using a model.

 In most cases you will want to remove stop words before training a model to avoid